 6. FEES AND PAYMENT FOR PURCHASED SERVICES

 6.1.
 Fees.
-You will pay all fees specified in Order Forms.
-Except as otherwise specified herein or in an Order Form, (i) fees are based on Services and Views, (ii) payment obligations are non- cancelable and fees paid are non-refundable, (iii) quantities purchased cannot be decreased during the relevant subscription term, and (iv) fees may be adjusted based on actual usage on the platform, any changes will be communicated in writing and will be applied to the next contract month
+You will pay all fees specified in executed Quotes.
+Except as otherwise specified herein or in an executed Quote, (i) fees are based on Services and Views, (ii) payment obligations are non- cancelable and fees paid are non-refundable, (iii) quantities purchased cannot be decreased during the relevant subscription term, and (iv) fees may be adjusted based on actual usage on the platform, any changes will be communicated in writing and will be applied to the next contract month

 6.2.
 Invoicing and Payment.
 You will provide Us with valid and updated credit card information, or with a valid purchase order or alternative document reasonably acceptable to Us.
-If You provide credit card information to Us, You authorize Us to charge such credit card for all Purchased Services listed in the Order Form for the initial subscription term and any renewal subscription term(s) as set forth in Section 12.2 (Term of Purchased Subscriptions).
-Such charges shall be made in advance, either annually or in accordance with any different billing frequency stated in the applicable Order Form.
-If the Order Form specifies that payment will be by a method other than a credit card, We will invoice You in advance and otherwise in accordance with the relevant Order Form.
-Unless otherwise stated in the Order Form, invoiced charges are due net 10 days from the invoice date.
+If You provide credit card information to Us, You authorize Us to charge such credit card for all Purchased Services listed in the executed Quote for the initial subscription term and any renewal subscription term(s) as set forth in Section 12.2 (Term of Purchased Subscriptions).
+Such charges shall be made in advance, either annually or in accordance with any different billing frequency stated in the applicable executed Quote.
+If the executed Quote specifies that payment will be by a method other than a credit card, We will invoice You in advance and otherwise in accordance with the relevant executed Quote.
+Unless otherwise stated in the executed Quote, invoiced charges are due net 10 days from the invoice date.
 You are responsible for providing complete and accurate billing and contact information to Us and notifying Us of any changes to such information.